 CAS stands for Creativity, Action, and Service, and is mandatory for all IB students.
-It is an opportunity for students to try new things, help your community, and develop valuable skills.
-You can choose to be creative, active, or provide service.
-Most importantly it has 7 learning objectives that you must fulfill, including teamwork and global awareness.
+It is an opportunity for students to try new things, help their community, and develop valuable skills.
+Students can choose to be creative, active or provide service.
+Most importantly it has 7 learning objectives that students must fulfill, including teamwork and global awareness.

 CAS is a chance for you to showcase your commitment and engage in activities you're passionate about.
 So, embrace it and make the most out of it!

 Encourages innovation and originality through drama, design, and multimedia projects.
 Examples include learning a new instrument, making school decorations, or writing blog posts.

 Encourages students to participate in physical pursuits that support a healthy lifestyle, which includes all team and individual sports.

 Encourages students to engage in community service programs and interact with a person or group for the good of the community.
 Tutoring younger children, volunteering at an animal shelter, or working with a non-governmental organization are a few examples.

 With nearly 40 students in the class of 2023, the range of projects expanded.
 One new project was the creation of a CAS news writer.
 Elisabetta Miniscalco took on the initiative to write about some of the new CAS projects added in 2022.

 UNCENSORED is the school´s first online magazine with it´s very own website, Instagram page and notice board in school.
 It involves a group of writers, editors, illustrators and photographers who work together to produce content.
 Their slogan is “news from a different perspective”.
 Students get the chance to write about topics that are important to them from their own perspectives.
 This includes articles, reviews, opinion pieces and interviews accompanied by photographs and illustration.